project-emory/emory-hacks/docs/render.md

 From now on, any new commits to a website branch will trigger a new deployment of the website.
 You can check the deployment status on the Render Dashboard.

+### 4. Assign Emory Hacks Domain

+Refer to our [DNS settings documentation](/docs/dns-settings.md) for instructions on how to assign the Emory Hacks domain to the new website.

+## 3. Monitor Deployment

+You can monitor the deployment status on the Render Dashboard.
+If there are any errors during the deployment, you can check the logs to see what went wrong.
+You can also manually trigger a deployment by clicking the "Manual Deploy" button on the Render Dashboard.